Conctr/squirrel/README.md

 ### setLocationOpts(*[options]*)

 Allows you to override the current location options.
-Calling the method without any arguements sets location recording to defaults.
+Calling the method without any arguments sets location recording to defaults.

 | Key                       | Data Type     | Default Value | Description |